top of page

 HEALTHCARE PROFESSIONAL ROLES

-Among the 30 practitioner groups overseen by BC’s health regulatory colleges, the following professionals might be encountered within the context of both primary and complementary or integrative multidisciplinary rehabilitation teams:
+Among the the health care professional groups overseen by BC’s regulatory colleges, the following professionals might be encountered within the context of both primary health care and complementary or integrative multidisciplinary rehabilitation teams:

 Acupuncturists & Traditional Chinese Medicine Practitioners:

-According to the College of TCM Practitioners and Acupuncturists of BC, these professionals "look at the balance of body, mind, and spirit to determine how to restore the yin-yang balance (qi) and good health.
+These professionals are regulated by the College of Complementary Health Professionals of BC.
+They "look at the balance of body, mind, and spirit to determine how to restore the yin-yang balance (qi) and good health.
 They have extended clinical practice, advanced training, and substantive theoretical knowledge.
 TCM practitioners and acupuncturists are trained to diagnose various conditions and can help prevent disease and manage certain disorders and imbalances using a range of treatments.
 Treatment can include acupuncture, cupping, acupressure, herbal medicines, massage, exercise, lifestyle counselling, and other holistic health approaches."

 Audiologists:

-According to the College of Speech and Hearing Health Professionals of BC, "Registered Audiologists (RAUDs) are experts in the prevention, identification, assessment, treatment, and (re)habilitation of auditory and vestibular difficulties.
+Audiologists are regulated by the College of Health and Care Professionals of BC.
+"Registered Audiologists (RAUDs) are experts in the prevention, identification, assessment, treatment, and (re)habilitation of auditory and vestibular difficulties.
 Audiologists preserve and (re)habilitate auditory and vestibular functioning in individuals across the lifespan to improve their quality of life and maximize their participation in society."

 Chiropractic Doctors (chiropractors):

-According to the College of Chiropractors of BC, "Chiropractors are licensed primary health care professionals who:
+Chiropractors are regulated by the College of Complimentary Health Professionals of BC.
+"Chiropractors are licensed primary health care professionals who:

 - Diagnose and assess disorders of the spine or other joints of the body, muscles, and the nervous system;